marciobarbato/my-profile/README.md

 # MyProfile

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22, it was created by github user bbachi and forked into my repo for learning AWS automated release cycle

 ## Development server